ON THIS PAGE: You will find out more about the factors that increase the chance of developing breast cancer. Use the menu to see other pages.

 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 Knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 Most breast cancers are sporadic, meaning they develop from damage to a person’s genes that occurs by chance after they are born.
-There is no risk of the person passing this gene on to their children, as the underlying cause of sporadic breast cancer is a combination of internal, or hormonal, exposures; lifestyle factors; environmental factors; and normal physiology, such as DNA replication.
+Sporadic breast cancer means there is no risk of the person passing the gene on to their children.
+The underlying cause of sporadic breast cancer is a combination of internal, or hormonal, exposures; lifestyle factors; environmental factors; and normal physiology, such as DNA replication.

 The following factors may raise a person’s risk of developing breast cancer: